 Expected Term.
-For option grants subsequent to the adoption of the fair value recognition provisions of the accounting standards, the expected life of stock options granted is based on the actual vesting date and the end of the contractual term.
+The expected life of stock options granted is based on the actual vesting date and the end of the contractual term.

 Stock Option Exercise Price and Grant Date Price of Common Stock.
 The estimated fair value of the common stock on date of grant.